ccoenraets/salesforce1-app-tutorial/index.md

 ## Reporting Issues

-- Please create an issue [here](https://github.com/ccoenraets/salesforce1app-developer-tutorial/issues) if you run into any problem or if you have a suggestion to improve this Tutorial.
+- Please create an issue [here](https://github.com/ccoenraets/salesforce1-app-tutorial/issues) if you run into any problem or if you have a suggestion to improve this tutorial.
 - You can also use the Comments section at the bottom of each module to ask a question or report a problem.